Rubasri483/NearMe/README.md

 ## RESULT
-The program for implementing image maps using HTML is executed successfully.
+The program for implementing image maps using HTML is executed successfully..